chrplr/openlexicon/databases/README.md

 This is a list of open lexical databases with links to the data.

-Note: For each database, you can click on the "(README)" link to get more information.
+Note: Clicking on the "(README)" links following the short descriptions will provide more information and access to the data tables.

 ## Francais ##